angular-schule/angular-cli-ghpages/README.md

 A detailed changelog is available in the [releases](https://github.com/angular-schule/angular-cli-ghpages/releases) section.

-The latest version comes with enhanced error handling and progress report:
+The latest version comes with enhanced error handling and a progress report:

 ![Screenshot](docs/img/angular-cli-ghpages-deploy2.gif)